Serious and Life-Threatening Complications

 Eating disorders are serious mental health disorders accompanied by a number of life-threatening physical and psychological complications

 Sadly, more people die from eating disorders than from any other specific psychiatric condition; half of the deaths of eating disorder sufferers are due to suicide.

 Many eating disorder patients suffer from malnutrition, which can lead to serious organ damage and even death.
-For children, adolescents and young adults, the health risks also include developmental delays, both physically and cognitively.
+For children, adolescents and young adults, the health risks of eating disorders also include developmental delays, both physically and cognitively.

-Higher weight and obese patients also run the risk of diabetes, high blood pressure, high cholesterol and other heart-related complications as well as joint issues.
+Some higher weight and obese individuals with eating disorders face health risks including diabetes, high blood pressure, high cholesterol and other heart-related complications, as well as joint issues.

 If you have an eating disorder, it's important to recognize the seriousness of your condition.
-You should seek help from someone who is an expert in the diagnosis and treatment of eating disorders.
-Please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician.
+If you are interested in learning more about treatment for eating disorders, please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician.